nerdguidedc/nerdguidedc.github.io/_posts/2016-06-17-arlington-planetarium-june-weekend-2016.md

   city: Arlington
   state: VA
   zip: 22207
-tags: [ 'Arlington Planetarium', 'Family Events' ]
+tags: [ 'Arlington Planetarium', 'Family Events', 'Astronomy and Aeronautics' ]
 excerpt: >
   The Arlington Planetarium final Friends’ Weekend of the season will be about planets.
 We are going to have live presentations by two renowned researchers